Welcome to Disney California Adventure (DCA)! Let’s eat some vegan food!

 They also make espresso drinks at Schmoozies, and you can get them with soy or almond milk.
 I got an iced latte with soy milk the other day and it was delicious!
 A great alternative to Starbucks if the line at Schmoozies happens to be shorter.

-They have seasonal lemonades that change a few times a year, but the current one is sort of an orange creamsicle one that is made with dairy.
+They have seasonal lemonades that change a few times a year, but the current one (summer 2019) is sort of an orange creamsicle one that is made with dairy.

 Cocina Cucamonga (Pacific Wharf): Counter Service